midobal/midobal.github.io/research.markdown

 {: .justify .title}
 Research project supported by the *Ministerio de Economía y Competitividad (MINECO)* under the reference *RTC-2014-1466-4*. <br />
 {: .project .justify}
-*This project is devoted to develop a data platform which will allow for implementing a Smart City environment, including features for Smart Light management and Smart Parking management.* <br />
+*This project was devoted to develop a data platform which would allow for implementing a Smart City environment, including features for Smart Light management and Smart Parking management.* <br />
 {: .summary .justify}
 I worked as a researcher helping improve the in-car speech recognition and dialog systems for Smart Parking.
 {: .justify}